-Retirement contribution reserve (GML §6-r) is used for the purpose of financing retirement contributions.
+Retirement contribution reserve (GML §6-r) must be used for financing retirement contributions to the New York State and Local Employees' Retirement System.
+In addition, a subfund of this reserve may also be created to allow for financing retirement contributions to the New York State Teachers' Retirement System.
 The reserve must be accounted for separate and apart from all other funds, and a detailed report of the operation and condition of the fund must be provided to the Board.
+The reserve may be established by Board action and is funded by budgetary appropriations and such other funds as may be legally appropriated.
+The Teachers' Retirement System subfund is subject to contribution limits.
 This reserve is accounted for in the general fund under restricted fund balance.